 Codewrinkles is the name of the start-up I just founded.
 I wanted to create an online learning platform that would really make an impact.
 You would argue, that there are a lot of learning platforms already.
 That’s true.
 Still, the biggest problem with most learning platforms is that instructors just provide heavily edited video tutorials and maybe a few notes or code samples.
 From my own experience I know that if you really want to become a software developer, this approach is not very helpful.
 Such people need mentors, coaches, instructors.
 That’s why on Codewrinkles Academy, there will only be instructor led trainings!

 Today’s technology is offering all the needed tools to teach online.
-In live sessions.
-I firmly believe that the instructor/student interaction is a vital part of the journey towards a software development career.
+You can even get an online msn degree these days!
+In live sessions, I firmly believe that the instructor/student interaction is a vital part of the journey towards a software development career.
 Students will be allowed to ask questions at any point.
 They will be able to share screens, to discuss the written code, to interact with other students, to do brainstorming sessions on how to resolve a certain task.
 And most important, training courses on Codewrinkles Academy will always include one on one coaching sessions with the instructor!
 For each student!
 I firmly believe that students don’t need just videos: they need a real mentor/coach that is able to guide them from point A to point B and even further.

 What’s in it for you?

 I have build the needed learning platform for this new concept of training courses.
 It’s not publicly accessible yet, since there are still some things to tweak, mostly around branding and design.
 However, I want to start a first pilot training course in September , and there are 10 places up for grab!